input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/modules/credentials.md

   )
 ```

-Create the `Credential` object:
+2. Create the `Credential` object:

 ```scala mdoc
   val credential: Credential = Credential.fromCredentialContent(credentialContent)
 ```

-By using the crypto module, you can sign a credential:
+3. You can sign a credential by using the Crypto module:

 ```scala mdoc
   val masterKeyPair = EC.generateKeyPair()
   val signedCredential = credential.sign(masterKeyPair.privateKey)(EC)
 ```

-Embed the credential in a batch, leaving you with a proof of inclusion:
+4. Embed the credential in a batch, which leaves you with a proof of inclusion:

 ```scala mdoc
   val (merkleRoot, merkleProof) = CredentialBatches.batch(List(signedCredential)) match {